 The MSc course is aimed at non-law graduates from specifically, but not exclusively, scientific and technical backgrounds seeking to translate that expertise into commercial intellectual property practice.
 Graduates from all disciplines are accepted onto the programme.
 Graduates from the course are sought as technical intellectual professionals for industry, commerce and in those professions concerned with intellectual property law.
-The course is designed (through its content and assessment, where students completing the appropriation aspects of the course are able to take special exemption papers) to exempt students from the foundation papers for the professional examinations for patent and trade mark attorneys.
-As such, the syllabus and assessment is monitored and accredit by IPReg.
-The Programme Director is Professor Guido Westkamp.
+The course is designed (through its content and assessment) to exempt students from the foundation papers for the professional examinations for patent and trade mark attorneys.